stashed/docs/docs/guides/latest/troubleshooting/how-to-troubleshooot/index.md

 # How to Troubleshoot Stash Issues

-This guide will give you an overview of how you can gather necessary information to identify the issue that causes the backup/restore failure.
+This guide will give you an overview of how you can gather the necessary information to identify the issue that causes the backup/restore failure.

 ## Troubleshoot Backup Issues